No. 07 Pterophyllum scalare · Var. Black Lace (D/+)

 It's crucial to distinguish the Black Lace from its close relative, the Double Dark Black Angelfish.

-• Black Lace Angelfish (D/+): Has one dark gene.
-The body is a smoky dark grey to near-black.
-The “lace” pattern in the fins is visible.
-When stressed, it may show faint vertical barring from its wild ancestors.
+• Black Lace (D/+): one dark gene; body is smoky dark grey to near-black; the "lace" pattern in the fins is visible; may show faint vertical barring from wild ancestors when stressed.

-• Double Dark Black / Black Velvet Angelfish (D/D): Has two dark genes.
-The body is a much deeper, more solid, and opaque black.
-The fin patterns are almost completely obscured, giving it a uniform, velvety appearance.
+• Double Dark Black / Black Velvet (D/D): two dark genes; deeper, more solid, opaque black; fin patterns are almost completely obscured for a uniform, velvety appearance.

 Appearance & Identification

-The primary identifier for a Black Lace Angelfish is the combination of its dark body and detailed fins.
-The body color can range from a deep grey to a rich black, covering most of the fish.
-When healthy and viewed under good lighting, the dorsal, anal, and caudal fins will reveal a beautiful, intricate network of fine lines and swirls—the signature “lace.”
+The primary identifier is the combination of a dark body and detailed fins.
+Body color ranges from deep grey to rich black, covering most of the fish.
+Under good lighting, the dorsal, anal, and caudal fins reveal an intricate network of fine lines and swirls — the signature "lace."

 Temperament & Behavior

-As a cichlid, the Black Lace Angelfish is semi-aggressive.
-Its behavior is consistent with other P. scalare varieties.
-They are generally peaceful community residents but will establish a pecking order.
-As they grow and form pairs, they can become very territorial, especially during breeding.
+As a cichlid, the Black Lace Angelfish is semi-aggressive, consistent with other P. scalare varieties: generally peaceful community residents that establish a pecking order, becoming territorial as they pair off for breeding.

 Tank Requirements & Habitat